F0lak/dm_open_ref/ref/proc/list2params.md

 +   list2params(List)
 <!-- -->
 **Args:**
-+   List+ List to encode as a text string.
++   List: List to encode as a text string.

 This instruction converts a list of parameter names and